 6. Choose cash over the debit card.

 Most people prefer to pay with their debit cards simply because you won’t have to go to the bank to withdraw money you will need or write checks.
 However, paying with debit cards (and also credit cards) make it hard for you to limit your purchase.
-Imagine yourself enjoying playing online slots and putting all your money in without you being aware of it.
 Paying with cash, on the other hand, lets you see, first hand, how much money you are letting go.
 This makes it easy to do some cash limiting and increase your savings.

 Keep these tips in mind when managing your debts and expenses.
 You might want to refer to this guide every now and then to make sure you don’t miss anything.
 Following these tips will help boost your savings and make it easy for you to gradually get rid of your debts.